Crime. Punishment. Corruption…

 - Document display of original crime records

-- Themed cocktail bar with mixologist and Victorian street food
+- Themed cocktail bar and Victorian street food

 - Talks by experts in Victorian crime

 - Photo booth